-ERGO News, the quarterly newsletter of the ERGO Programme, was originally published in English and French only, like the IRIS Bulletin.
-When Spanish and German editions were also started, the circulation rose from around 4000 to around 6000 organisations.
-Half of those making suggestions about IRIS publications, over 10% of respondents, referred to language problems.
-A number of projects also felt that detailed features on specific projects' activities and methods would be useful.
-This suggests that the publications could form a channel for dissemination of interesting methods to a greater extent than is the case at present, increasing the direct benefits to member projects.
+published in English and French only, like the IRIS Bulletin.
+When Spanish and Germined editions were also started, the circulation rose from around 4000 to around some organisations.
+Half of those making suggestions about IRIS publications, over 10% or respondents, referred to language problems.
+A number of projects also felt that details features on specific projects' activities and methods would be useful.
+This suggests the publications could form a channel for dissemination of interesting methods to a greater extent than is the case at present, increasing the direct benefits to member projects.
 It underlines the need for more detailed written material which has been referred to in interviews with members of the Working Party.